alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 ### Notes to discuss during 1:1

 * Teams vs Slack.
 It feels like we're getting a large push back from people about Slack, but Turing can't set up a Teams Team (it would have to be one of the folk at Swansea or Edinburgh.
-* Unsure of how much ownership should I take on driving internal project comms forward (i.e. RoPA)
+* Unsure of how much ownership should I take on driving internal project comms forward (i.e. RoPA) - info governance.
+	- EK - raise this with DC

 ### 📚 Updates